Venezuela opposition leader surrenders, protesters flood streets

 Opposition activists say some of those detained have been tortured.
 Maduro says police have been restrained in the face of provocation and attacks.

-(Additional reporting by Caracas bureau reporters; Lesley Wroughton in Washington; Writing by Andrew Cawthorne and Brian Ellsworth; Editing by Andrew Hay and Eric Walsh)
+(Additional reporting by Caracas bureau reporters; Lesley Wroughton in Washington; Writing by Andrew Cawthorne and Brian Ellsworth; editing by Andrew Hay)